Aero Ae-45: Description

+The design bears a superficial resemblance, when viewed nose-on, to the much larger German Siebel Si 204 which, among other German aircraft were produced in Czechoslovakia while under German occupation.
 The Aero 45 had a sleek, teardrop-shaped fuselage, with a rounded, extensively-glazed nose affording excellent visibility.
 It had a low wing on which the engine nacelles were mounted, and a conventional tail.
 The main undercarriage was retractable but the tailwheel was fixed.